guynir42/AstroRetriever/README.md

 ### Classes:

-The module contains several classes:
+The module contains several classes.
+The pipeline classes will have a `Parameters` object so they can be initialized and configured by user input or by a config file.
+They generally do not save their internal state, and can be re-initialized and quickly continue their download/analysis process from where they left off.

 - `Project`: A top level object that handles the configuration parameters for downloading, saving and analyzing data.
   Each project would have a list of observatories, a catalog, and a unique project name that associates all database objects with a particular project.
 After initializing a project, with a given configuration, the object can then download any files not yet saved to disk, load files from disk, reduce the data and run analysis.
 - `Parameters`: Keep track of parameters from the user input or from a config file.
-  These objects are attributes of `Project`, `VirtualObservatory` and `Analysis` objects, so all the tunable parameters can be maintained for each parent object.
+  These objects are attributes of obejcts like `Project`, `VirtualObservatory` or `Analysis` (among others), so all the tunable parameters can be maintained for each parent object.
+  Each class that has parameters will usually add a subclass of the `Parameters` class, where specific attibutes are added using the `add_par` method.
+See for example the `ParsProject` class.
 - `Catalog`: stores a list of objects, each with a name, RA, Dec, and magnitude etc.
+  Has code to load such a list from CSV, FITS or HDF5 files.
 - `VirtualObservatory`: contains methods to download and store images, lightcurves, or other datasets.
   Subclasses of the `VirtualObservatory` class are used to download data from specific surveys.
   An example subclass would be `VirtualZTF` to download and reduce data from the Zwicky Transient Facility (<https://www.ztf.caltech.edu/>).
   The observatory objects are also used to reduce data (e.g., from raw photometry to usable lightcurves).
 - `Analysis`: runs some custom pipeline to reduce the data to smaller summary statistics, find interesting events, etc.
+- `QualityChecker`: this object scans the reduced lightcurves and checks that data quality is good.
+  It can be used to flag bad data, or to remove bad data from the analysis.
+Generally each epoch in a lightcurve is flagged using the `qflag` column, which is `True` for bad data, and `False` if the data is good in that time range.
+- `Finder`: this object scans the reduced lightcurves and calculates scores like S/N, that can be used to make detections.
+  The current implementation performs a simple peak detection in photometry data.
+Subclasses should implement more sophisticated tools for setting the scores of each lightcurve, make more complicated detection algotithms (e.g., using a matched-filter) or run analysis on other data types like spectra or images.
+  The combination of the `QualityChecker` and `Finder`'s operations on the reduced data (lightcurves or otherwise) is to make "processed" data products.
+These are used for detections and for parameter estimation.
+  Both classes should be able to run multiple times on the same data (ignoring the previous results) such that they can be applied to the original data once, and to any simulated data with injected events multiple times to test the detection rates, etc.
+- `Simulator`: takes the processed data that is used by the `Finder` detection code and injects a simulated event into it.
+  The `Analysis` object automatically applies this "simulation mode", which produces `Detection` objects marked as "simulated".

+The data classes are mapped to rows in the database.
+Each one contains some meta data and some also contain paths to files on disk.
+Data class objects are how we store outputs from the pipeline and quickly query them later.

-- `Source`: an entry for a single astronomical object, includes a row from the catalog, associated lightcurves, images, etc., and any analysis results.
+- `Source`: an entry for a single astronomical object, includes a row from the catalog, and links to associated lightcurves, images, etc., and analysis results in the form of a `Properties` object and possibly `Detection` objects.
   Each `Source` can be applied an `Analysis` object, which appends some summary statistics to that object, and may find some `Detection` objects.
 - `DatasetMixin`: a base class for various types of data, including images, lightcurves, and other data.
   A `DatasetMixin` has the ability to save data to a file and later retrieve it.
   All astronomical data classes have `times` (a vector of datetime objects) and `mjds` (a vector of modified julian dates) as attributes.
-They all have a filename and if required, will also keep an in-file key for files containing multiple entries (e.g., HDF5 files).
+They all have a filename and if required, will also keep an in-file key for files containing multiple entries (e.g., HDF5 files with groups).
 - `RawPhotometry` is used to store unprocessed photometric data.
 Inherits from `DatasetMixin`.
   This class is mostly used to store filenames to allow data to be easily saved/loaded for future analysis.
-  There are zero or more `RawPhotometry` objects associated with each `Source`, upt to one per observatory.
+  There are one or more `RawPhotometry` objects associated with each `Source`, one per observatory.
   Raw data is saved once per observatory, and can be reused in different projects (if they share sources).
+  If the source has no data for an observatory, it must still have a `RawPhotometry` object, with `is_empty=True`, and an empty dataframe on disk.
+This allows `virtualobserver` to check if a source has already been downloaded (even if no data was returned, it still counts as "downloaded").
 - `Lightcurve`: a set of time vs. flux measurements for a single object.
 Inherits from `DatasetMixin`.
   There are zero or more `Lightcurve` objects for each `Source`.
   Each `Lightcurve` is for a single filter in a single survey, usually for a single observing season/run.
   An `Analysis` applied to a `Source` can, for example, use the lightcurves as the input data.
   There are one or more `Lightcurve` objects associated with each `RawPhotometry` object.
-- `DetectionMixin`: A base class for all sorts of detection objects.
-The simplest example is given below, which is the `DetectionInTime` object that stores information about a time-local event like a transient.
+- `Detection`: A class for all sorts of detection objects.
+For example, a photometry based search would produce objects that store information about a time-local events like transients.
-  Other subclasses that can be useful are `DetectionInPeriod` or `DetectionInSpectrum`.
-- `DetectionInTime`: a specific point in time for an object, that may have astrophysical significance.
-  These refer back to the relevant data used to produce them.
+  Other detection objects may have attibutes for wavelengths in spectra, for pixel coordinates in images, etc.
-  A `Source` can contain zero or more `DetectionsInTime`s.
+  A `Source` can contain zero or more `Detection`s.
-- `Simulator`: takes the data that should be input to an `Analysis` object and injects a simulated event into it.
-  Each `Analysis` must be able to run in "simulation mode" that produces `Detection` objects marked as "simulated".
+- `Properties`: A class for storing summary statistics for a `Source`.
+  An `Analysis` applied to a `Source` will produce one such object for each source that was analyzed.
+  It may contain simple statistics like best S/N or more complicated results from, e.g., parameter estimation methods.
+There are zero or more `Properties` objects associated with each `Source`.
 - `Histogram`: A multidimensional array (in `xarray` format) that saves statistics on the analysis.
   This can be important to maintain a record of, e.g., how many epochs each source was observed, so any detections (or null detections) can be translated into rates or upper limits on rates.
   The multiple dimensions of these histograms are used to bin the data along different values of the input data like the source magnitude (i.e., having many epochs on faint sources may be less useful than having a few epochs on a bright source).
+  NOTE: currently the `Histograms` object does not have an associated row in the database.
+  Instead, the different histograms are saved as netCDF files in the project output folder.

 ### Files and directories